stefs/evelyn-reminder/README.md

 Report done ... | Select a time in the past, when you forgot to confirm the reminder Exit | Close the application
 Frameless window | Check this to hide the window border of your operating system

+The window will remember its last position.
+To move it, uncheck "Frameless window" in the context menu.
+Afterwards you can hide the frame again.

 ## How to run
 ### API server